How to survive an Autodesk Audit – Legal tips from the software licensing trenches!

 Attorney Steve's top 5 tips to surviving an Autodesk Audit

-Here are a few of my observations and tips, having handled numerous software licensing audits, when you receive a demand to audit your internal networks for software installs:
+Here are a few of my observations and tips, (having handled over 100 of these software licensing audits), when you receive a demand letter or email to audit your internal networks for software installations and licensing position:

 1. Contact a lawyer when you get the audit demand letter.
 Some people will say “does this make me look guilty.”
 I say when your company and business is on the line you need to get legal protection.
 The attorneys on the other side (representing the software companies) have no concern whether or not they force your company out of business or into bankruptcy.
 If your case goes converts to a lawsuit, you will be in a federal court most likely facing accusations that your business has “willfully, intentionally and maliciously” infringed the copyrights of Autodesk, Adobe or Corel.
 These are just a few of the companies that might join in a federal copyright lawsuit against your organization.
 So to NOT lawyer up could only add to the mistakes, and get you into an argument with the intellectual property attorneys that represent the software companies.